isaidspaghetti/stream-hubspot-contacts/README.md

 3. Click the 'Create Property' button and add whatever type of custom fields you'd like to use.

 ![](images/hubspot-properties.png)

-## Stream client registration

-Back in the primary router, register the Stream app instance with `new StreamChat.Streamchat()`, passing in our `apiKey` and `apiSecret`.

 ## Client user registration